 Secret Neighbor

 Looking back at indie games from the last decade, the stealth horror venture Hello Neighbor might get lost in the shuffle of superior titles.
 Despite unfavorable critical reviews, Hello Neighbor managed to carve a unique place for itself amongst its target demographic, eventually spawning several more titles and even a small-screen adaptation.
 One such successor is Secret Neighbor, a multiplayer version with a twist.
-This intriguing game casts players as a group of children tasked to rescue their friend from the sinister Mr. Peterson’s house.
-But here’s the twist: One of the children is actually Mr. Peterson in disguise, determined to thwart the rescue mission.
+In this captivating game, players assume the roles of a band of kids intent on saving their comrade from the clutches of the ominous Mr. Peterson's abode.
+But here’s the twist: Disguised among the youngsters, Mr. Peterson is concealed, resolute in his mission to sabotage the rescue operation.

 Gameplay: Hide, Seek, and Deceive

 Secret Neighbor keeps the core gameplay mechanics of its predecessor relatively intact.
-Played from a first-person perspective, you can explore every corner of the eerie house.
+Exploring every corner of the eerie house is an immersive experience as you navigate from a first-person perspective.
 Initial movement can prove rather clunky, with sluggish sensitivity and excessive motion blur.
-Thankfully, these can be adjusted in the settings to provide a better gaming experience.
+Fortunately, these settings can be tweaked to enhance the gaming experience.

 Playing as either a child or a Neighbor depends on your luck during matchmaking.
 You can select from different character types while playing as a child, with some players often choosing the same character potentially as a strategy.
 The matchmaking process is fast, ensuring minimal wait times as long as you stick to the default mode.